This post deals with the issue of acquiring permanent residency in Poland based on marriage to a Polish citizen.

 What are the fees for a permanent residence permit in Poland?

 At the time of submitting the application, the fee is 640 PLN.
-The foreigner can pay online to the Finance Office of the Voivodeship in which they live.
+You can pay online to the Finance Office of the Voivodeship in which they live.

-If the foreigner has a representative, the stamp duty for representation is 17 PLN.
+If you have a representative, the stamp duty for representation is 17 PLN.

 Gaining permanent residency in Poland based on marriage to a Polish citizen entitles the foreigner to travel to Schengen countries for the purpose of tourism for up to 90 days during the period of 180 days.